xbeat/Machine-Learning/README.md

 Hyperbolic geometry is a non-Euclidean geometry that challenges our intuition about parallel lines and the nature of space.
 In hyperbolic space, the sum of angles in a triangle is less than 180 degrees, and there are infinitely many parallel lines through a point not on a given line.

+## XGBoost for Time Series Forecasting in Python

+Introduction to XGBoost for Time Series Forecasting

+XGBoost (eXtreme Gradient Boosting) is a powerful machine learning algorithm that has gained popularity in various domains, including time series forecasting.
+This algorithm combines the strengths of gradient boosting with regularization techniques to create highly accurate and efficient models.
+In the context of time series forecasting, XGBoost can capture complex patterns and relationships in temporal data, making it a valuable tool for predicting future values based on historical observations.

 ## Clustering Algorithms for Unlabeled Data Analysis in Python

 Introduction to Clustering Algorithms